bbe2/Overview/README.md

 -- 👀--> Finished ...
 REDcap! doing a nursing research project  <---------------Completed 2/15/2022 - will get final results updated shortly update increased purposeful hourly rounding compliance 10%, discovered issues in truth communication and call bell

 -- 👀-> Feb22 Daily musings.
--- important to take stock in daily growth.
-Dr. Single wrote <demystifying the dissertation> terribly important to have a slogan of focus for elevator talk
+-- Dr. Single wrote <demystifying the dissertation> terribly important to have a slogan of focus for elevator talk
-  -- phase 0 to catch - thinking Infotech theory expansion using horror literature to discern the real and distend the social
+-- Horror & Infotech theory expansion using horror literature to discern the real and distend the social.

-- 📫 information layer with NSA encryption...
+ -->
-  --brian [d-o-t] p  [dd-oo-tt ]  hogan [ AT } alumni [ddd-ooo-ttt ] harvard { dddd-oooo-tttt } UDE (reverse prior 3 {
+ --Lovecraft corpus consolidation commencing